 Plant age.
 Fruit plants need several years to mature before they can bear.
 For guavas, that means a wait of three to four years from planting to your first harvest.
 If your plant is younger than this, or you don’t know when it was planted, and it looks otherwise healthy, it’s pretty safe to assume it’s just too young to flower.

 Excessive watering.
 In many parts of the world, guava is considered a weedy plant, often seen growing in ditches and other unkempt areas.
 Much of its success is due to its ability to tolerate very dry conditions.
-Because of that, guava isn’t a huge fan of being overly wet.
-In fact, flooding can induce leaf drop stem dieback and even tree death, all things that will interfere with blooming and increase stress on the plant.
+It is because of that; guava isn’t a huge fan of being overly wet.
+In fact, flooding can induce leaf drop, stem dieback, and even tree death, all things that will interfere with blooming and increase stress on the plant.
 Keep your guava on the dry side.

 Seasonal timing.
 If you’re eagerly waiting for blooms now because you read somewhere that guavas bloom in spring and you can harvest the fruit in fall, this may be the root of your problem.
 The many guava varieties actually bloom and set fruit at different times of the year, so your plant may literally just not bloom in the season you were told it should.